Bootcamp-IA-P6/Proyecto1_project-Taximeter/README.md

  1 Refactor the code using an object-oriented approach (OOP).
 2 Implement a password-based authentication system to protect access to the program.
 3 Develop a graphical user interface (GUI) to make the program more user-friendly.

+2 Implement a password-based authentication system to protect access to the program.
+The `authenticate()` function

+Requests a username and password upon startup.

+Compares them against the authorized values ​​(in this example, admin/1234).

+Returns `True` if authentication is successful and `False` if it fails.

+Integration into the main flow

+Before `TaximeterApp.run()` starts, `authenticate()` is called.

+The application only runs if authentication is successful.

+If it fails, the program terminates immediately.

+Immediate benefits

+Protects your taximeter without modifying trip logic, storage, or logging.

+Maintains the modularity and object-oriented programming (OOP) of your code.